Why It’s Harder To Quit Drinking As A Grey-Area Drinker

 Arguably, drinkers with low rock bottom stories are more likely to recognise that they have a real problem and need help to overcome it.
 They generally go to rehab, and often continue to receive support through recovery meetings.

 As a grey-area drinker, you’re more likely to think that you don’t need support.
 Why would you need support for something that isn’t much of a problem?
-Rehab seems way too extreme and you wouldn’t be caught dead at a meeting of Alcoholics Anonymous.
+Rehab seems way too extreme and you wouldn’t be caught dead at AA.
 So you soldier on, believing that you can make this massive lifestyle change on your own.

 While being a grey-area drinker makes quitting harder in some ways, it also makes it a lot easier in others.
-AUD is a spectrum and addiction is progressive.
+AUD is a spectrum and problem drinking tends to be progressive.
 This means that the earlier in your drinking journey you choose to get off the slippery slope, the milder the negative consequences and the easier it is from a physical and emotional perspective.

 If that quiet but persistent voice inside you is encouraging you to quit, don’t be afraid of stepping away from the herd to honour yourself.
 Even if your drinking isn’t that bad!